-If you’ve been lucky enough to turn a side project into a healthy income stream, one that could easily pay the bills and then some, you might be thinking about leaving your clients or job for good.
-In fact, you’ve probably been teetering on the edge for some time, daring to take the leap.
+If you’ve been lucky enough to turn a side project into a healthy income stream, one that could pay the bills and then some, you might be thinking about leaving your clients or job for good.

 You’re possibly one of the thousands of freelancers who benefited from the global recession in 2008 when brands ditched their larger agencies and turned to more affordable alternatives, such as yourself.
-You did so well, you transformed from a one-man band into a small studio.
+You did so well; you transformed from a one-person-band into a small studio.
 And many of you went on to build successful agencies.

-Whilst all that was going on, you even came up with a side project or two.
-Something to keep you feeling creative when the inevitable treadmill of running a business took over.
+While all that was going on, you even came up with a side project or two — something to keep you feeling creative when the inevitable treadmill of running a business took over.
 Like a few of my friends in a similar field, you might’ve got to 10 years and felt exhausted.
 Ready for a new challenge.
-And it’s the side project that now offers escape.
+And it's the side project that now offers an escape.

 To be truthful, I don’t want to grow an agency.
 That’s not my bag.
-Did it for five or six years.
-Totally burnt me out.
-Took me further and further away from the creative work.
-An HR manager is what I became and that didn’t make me happy.
-I admire those who do.
-Grow agencies, that is.
-Who manage to drive forward despite the challenges.
-Who have that all-encompassing desire to build something to be proud of and perhaps sell one day.
+Did it for five or six years and it burnt me out.
+It took me further and further away from the creative work.
+An HR manager is what I became, and that didn’t make me happy.
+I admire those who do grow agencies.
+Who can drive forward despite the challenges.
 That’s just not me.

 Does this sound familiar?
 Have you clicked on this article, curious to see how you could make that leap into the unknown?
-If you’ve been lucky enough… Ok, scrap that.
-If you’ve worked incredibly hard to build your own side ventures whilst working for other people, and you’re at a crossroads, contemplating your next steps, then read on.
+If you’ve been lucky enough.
+Ok, scrap that.
+If you’ve worked incredibly hard to build your side ventures while working for other people, and you’re at a crossroads, contemplating your next steps, then read on.

 Be brutally honest with yourself